fasterthanlime/cs322/documents/report/source/deliverable3.rst

 .. _Rob Pike: https://en.wikiquote.org/wiki/Rob_Pike

 `TeamSeason` is the new `TeamStat`
 ''''''''''''''''''''''''''''''''''

 The team statistics for each year were separated between *Defensive* and *Offensive* stats (badly called the *tactique*) creating two rows for a year.
 It doesn't make much sense and can only lead to further integrity problems if insertion or deletion fail at keeping a couple for a given year.

 The new table is now very close to the original CSV file.

+`PlayerSeason` and `PlayerStat` merged into `PlayerSeason`
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+The `PlayerSeason` was only creating a key linking `Person`,  `Team` and a year which might be seen as the season entity.
+But no data were associated with that.
+So that *key* moved into `PlayerStat` which got renamed into `PlayerSeason`.
+It makes the import much more easier, the schema smaller and some of the queries simpler too, removing joins.

+If some denormalization were to be made on that kind of element, it might be as useful to create a linked table and keep the table hierarchy as low as possible.

 Missing informations